awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 + In order to run the drain process correctly after receiving a Spot interruption notification or a capacity rebalance notification, `CapacityRebalance` must be set to `true`\.
 + Updating managed node groups respects the Pod disruption budgets that you set for your Pods\.
 For more information, see [Managed node update behavior](managed-node-update-behavior.md)\.
 + There are no additional costs to use Amazon EKS managed node groups\.
 You only pay for the AWS resources that you provision\.
 + If you want to encrypt Amazon EBS volumes for your nodes, you can deploy the nodes using a launch template\.
 To deploy managed nodes with encrypted Amazon EBS volumes without using a launch template, encrypt all new Amazon EBS volumes created in your account\.
-For more information, see [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon EC2 User Guide*\.

 ## Managed node group capacity types<a name="managed-node-group-capacity-types"></a>